FINAL WEEKEND – CLOSES MONDAY, 12/31!

-This bold exhibition will show, through vivid and colorful shapes and volumes, the exuberance of nature; but also underlying in a subtle way its fragility, ephemeral quality, and the urgency to protect it.
-Recycled paper in the form of thousands of grocery bags, will be painted and cut by hand, and one by one and attached to the walls.
-All together the bags simulate a camouflage for the various animals or abstract patterns that are carefully painted, and later semi-hidden by the protruding paper.
+This bold exhibition shows, through vivid and colorful shapes and volumes, the exuberance of nature; but in a subtle way it also underlies its fragile, ephemeral quality and the urgency to protect it.
+Recycled paper in the form of thousands of brown grocery bags have been painted and cut by hand and will be attached to the walls one by one.
+All together the bags camouflage the various animals or abstract patterns that will be carefully painted, and later semi-hidden by the protruding paper.

 CLICK to learn more about Francisco Alvarado-Juárez.

 GALLERY HOURS: Thursday to Sunday, 12-6 PM (plus Monday, 12/31)